daltonkdwyer/Planetary/ReadMe/Readme3_RasberryPi.md

     Chapters:
     1. Downloading dependencies
     2. Run Flask server on a local terminal on bootup
+        - and make sure it auto updates Git every time
     3. Run Ngrok on bootup.
 The Flask server runs locally (127.0.0.1:5000), and it will need to be exposed to a public IP address
     4. Making Chromium (the Pi's browser) autoboot and go to the right Plntry URL